 Thus, the EEO status of individuals can change.
 However, there are very few changes in our data.
-For example, less than 1.3 per cent of our sample change NESB status and only 1.2 per cent of people change disability status.
-We code as NESB or having a disability anyone who reports one of these characteristics at any point during their service.
+Less than 1.3 per cent of our sample change NESB status, only 1.2 per cent change disability status and less than one per cent change Indigenous status.
+We code as Indigenous, NESB or having a disability anyone who reports one of these characteristics at any point during their service.
 Our rationale for doing this is that the willingness of people to report information on their background or on disability may change over time and that people may become more or less reticent about reporting these characteristics.
 Also, the impact of disability may be present even before it is officially 'reported.'
-In our analysis, we also explore what happens if we use time-varying definitions of EEO characteristics and our results are nearly identical.
-This is not surprising given the very small number of people who change status.
+We can also rule out people changing status to take advantage of the various affirmative action programs described in Section 2.